blahosyl/spicy/README.md

 ### Estimation

 Estimating the time it would take to complete each User Story is notoriously difficult, doubly so with the first project  in a new framework.
-This is why I did not assign sizes to the individual User Stories, instead, I treaded them as one unit.
+This is why I did not assign sizes to the individual User Stories, instead, I treated them as one unit.

 This proved to be the right strategy in retrospect, as inexperince caused me to take disproportionately long on tasks that would be much faster the second time around.
 On the other side, some other tasks could be completed much faster than estimated.
 All in all, the lack of relative sizing of individual User Stories did not have an adverse effect on the project.